The debt lasso method is yet another strategy for paying off bad debt like credit cards and car loans.

 - First, list out all of your debts.

-- Then, organize them in order of highest interest rate to lowest interest rate.
+- Then, organize them in order of highest to lowest interest rate.

 - Next, contact all your credit card companies and see about lowering your interest rates.
 Most companies are willing to help you out if you explain your situation.